bajamircea/bajamircea.github.io/_posts/2019-11-12-thread-sandwich.markdown

 the code example above.
 This breaks the circular references by defining additional entities, such as the `thread_control` class that holds pending work.

+# Bugs

+**Update 2023-04-14**:

+The original code in this article had a bug that has been brought to my attention.
+Spot the difference:

+{% highlight c++ linenos %}
+  // incorrect
+  template<typename Fn>
+  stoppable_thread(thread_control<DataType> & tc, Fn fn) :
+    tc_{ tc },
+    td_{ [&]{ tc_.serve(fn); } }
+  {}

+  // correct
+  template<typename Fn>
+  stoppable_thread(thread_control<DataType> & tc, Fn fn) :
+    tc_{ tc },
+    td_{ [&, fn]{ tc_.serve(fn); } }
+  {}
+{% endhighlight %}

+The issue is that the incorrect code uses in the lambda a reference to the temporary `fn` from the `stoppable_thread` constructor, leading to intermittent crashes.
+The small difference in the correct code captures the `fn` by copy so that `serve` gets this copy rather than the reference that is potentially dangling by the time the thread function of `td_` actually runs.

+The bug shows how easy it is to make mistakes in multithreaded code.
+I believe that separating code in low level one, like `thread_control` and `stoppable_thread`, from code that generally does not have to care about the low level details, like the `juggler_fn_1` and `juggler_fn_2` functions that only have to care about calling the correct function, e.g. call `post_data` that itself will take care of the low level synchronization issues, is the right approach that makes it easier to deal with the complexities of multithreading and ensure correctness.

+A bug like the one above is easier to find and fix when dealing with smaller entities of code rather than when dealing with monolithic large entities.

 # Conclusion